MEDIA TRAINING AND PREP

 The Conversation is a nonprofit, independent source of news and views written exclusively by the academic and research community.
 All the articles it publishes online are also distributed via Associated Press to media outlets around the globe, which have the option to republish them exactly as they’ve been written.

-In 2017, articles published by The Conversation were read more than 76 million times.
+In 2020, articles published by The Conversation were read by over 203 million readers.

 The Conversation is regularly republished in national outlets such as: